Ryan Cassata

 Ryan Otto Cassata (born December 13, 1993) is an American musician, public speaker, writer, filmmaker, and actor.
 Cassata speaks at high schools and universities on the subject of gender dysphoria, being transgender, bullying and his personal transition from female to male, including top surgery in January 2012, when he was 18 years old.
 He has made appearances on Larry King Live and The Tyra Banks Show to talk about being transgender.
 He has performed at LGBT music festivals and has gone on tours across the United States of America.
 Cassata has performed at popular music venues such as Jazz at Lincoln Center, Whisky a Go Go, The Saint, The Bitter End, SideWalk Cafe, Turf Club (venue) and Bowery Poetry Club.
-Cassata won a date on Warped Tour 2013 through the Ernie Ball Battle of the Bands online competition and performed on the Acoustic Basement Stage on June 21, 2013 becoming the first openly transgender performer to play at the Vans Warped Tour.
+Cassata won a date on Warped Tour 2013 through the Ernie Ball Battle of the Bands online competition and performed on the Acoustic Basement Stage on June 21, 2013, becoming the first openly transgender performer to play at the Vans Warped Tour.
 Cassata also won a date on Warped Tour 2015 through the Ernie Ball Battle of the Bands and performed on the Ernie Ball Stage on June 20, 2015.

 Cassata composed the soundtrack for the 2010 short film "Loop Planes" which screened at various film festivals including the Tribeca Film Festival, South by Southwest Gay & Lesbian Film Festival, and Hamptons International Film Festival.
 "Distraction" and "Sleeping Through" from Cassata's 2011 EP "Distraction" make up the soundtrack.
 Cassata is the main subject of the full feature Danish produced documentary Songs for Alexis.
 Songs for Alexis, produced by Copenhagen Bombay with help from the Danish Film Institute, had its world premiere at Hot Docs Canadian International Documentary Festival to a sold-out crowd on April 30, 2014.
 Songs for Alexis had its United States premiere at Frameline Film Festival on June 28, 2014.
 Songs for Alexis also screened and sold out at DOC NYC.
 Indiewire listed Songs for Alexis on its "10 Films You must Watch at Frameline 2014" article.

 Activism

-Since 2007, Ryan Cassata has presented at high schools, universities, support groups and conferences on topics such as coming out, Gender Identity Disorder, transgenderism, sex reassignment surgery, substance dependence and bullying.
+Since 2007, Ryan Cassata has presented at high schools, universities, support groups and conferences on topics such as coming out, gender dysphoria, being transgender, sex reassignment surgery, and bullying.
 Cassata also speaks about his experience as the first openly transgender student in Bay Shore High School and the changes he made there.
 Cassata talks about the petitions he made in Bay Shore High School to advocate for the rights of transgender students.
 He has discussed bullying, what gendered bathroom to use, and gaining the right to have his chosen name in the school yearbook instead of his name at birth.
 Cassata tells personal stories using speech, original songs and poetry and his own YouTube videos.